Fluorn-Winzeln: History

 Archaeological findings suggest that in Roman times a brickyard was in Winzeln forest.

 In 1099 Fluorn is first mentioned in a document of the Alpirsbach Abbey.

 On November 1, 1972, the two villages Fluorn and Winzeln closed together and merged to Fluorn-Winzeln.

 Politics

 The community belongs to the Agreed Management Board of the City Oberndorf am Neckar.

 On 30 January 2022 Rainer Betschner was elected mayor.
 He succeeded Bernhard Tjaden, who had been in office since 2005.

 Partnerships

 Fluorn-Winzeln maintains partnerships with Schönau an der Triesting in Lower Austria and to the hamlet Obercarsdorf of the town Dippoldiswalde in Saxony.

 Sports

 There are two football clubs, the VFL Fluorn and the SV Winzeln.

 Education

-In the district Fluorn there is a primary school with Werkrealschule, the primary school in the district Winzeln was closed in summer 2015.
+In the district Fluorn there is a primary school with Werkrealschule, the primary school in the district Winzeln was closed in the summer of 2015.
 All secondary schools are available in the nearby cities of Oberndorf am Neckar, Aichhalden, Schramberg, Dunningen and Rottweil.